davepinch/pinchy.cc/collections/_fragments/the-abstract-concept-for-which-just-do-it-applies.md

 ---
-title: "The abstract concept for which 'Just Do It' applies."
+title: "the abstract concept for which 'Just Do It' applies"
 related:
   - wikipedia/Just_Do_It.md
 tags: